video-db/videodb-chat/README.md

 # 🧑‍💻 Advanced Usage

-### Leveraging Custom Hooks

-Custom hooks offer a versatile approach to enhancing chat functionality:
+## Custom ChatHook

+The Custom ChatHook is an advanced feature of this package that allows you to:
-- Connect to your own backend, bypassing VideoDB's video agent integration
+- Connect to your own backend, bypassing VideoDB's video agent integration.
-- Develop custom logic for agent interactions
+- Develop custom logic for agent interactions.
-- Control conversation state and manage side effects
+- Control conversation state and manage side effects.
-- Seamlessly integrate with your existing application architecture

-This flexibility enables you to customize the chat experience to meet your specific requirements while ensuring compatibility with the ChatInterface component.
+To use a Custom Hook, pass a function to the `customChatHook` prop.
+This function should return an object with the following properties:

+- `conversations`: Object (reactive object)
+  Checkout [conversations](#conversations) section for more details.

+- `addMessage`: Function
+  Adds a message to the conversation.
+This function is called when the user clicks the `Send` button or any search suggestion.

+- `chatLoading`: Boolean (reactive value)
+  Indicates whether the chat is loading.

 [View Custom Hook Example on StackBlitz](https://stackblitz.com/edit/vitejs-vite-knrrbv?file=src%2FApp.vue)

 ### Implementing Custom Message Handlers

-Custom message handlers allow you to process various message types from different agents:
+Custom message handlers allow you to register custom UI components for various message types.
+This is particularly useful when adding new agents that require UI elements beyond simple text input/output in the chat, such as video, image, audio, etc.

-- Render custom UI components for specific agent types
+The `ChatInterface` component exposes a method `registerMessageHandler` that can be accessed via `ref` to register custom message handlers.
+This function accepts two arguments:
+- `agentName`: String - The name of the agent for which the message handler is registered.
+The handler will be used for messages whose `agent_type` matches `agentName`.
+- `handler`: Component - The UI Component to be rendered for the message type.

+The handler component will receive the following props:
-- Fine-grained control over message processing
+- `message`: Object - The message object.
-- Extensibility to support new agent types or response formats
-- Improved user experience through tailored message rendering
+- `searchTerm`: String - The search term.

 [View Custom Message Handler Example on StackBlitz](https://stackblitz.com/edit/vitejs-vite-qnka6j?file=src%2FApp.vue)